Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20221018/index.md

 > You, you and you.
 The sympathetic “backstory” cliche of marketing.

 Communicating your story and point of view is about you.
 It's nothing to do with original thought.
 The story of a thought leader is a mythic process intended to elicit sympathy and identification.
 To draw customers in.
 This is a passive process where customers follow the lead.
-The sympathetic backstory presents a desirable biography.
+The sympathetic backstory presents a desirable biography - not a means to advance thinking.

 A collaborative story on the other hand is an ongoing narrative where no particular biography is foregrounded.